Download Careers360 App

 Therefore, the required term is S10.
 Hence, the first option is correct.

-Missing Number Reasoning Tricks for Solving Matrix-Based Problems
+Missing Number Reasoning Tricks to Solve Matrix-Based Problems

 1. First of all, determine the numbers/letters according to rows or columns to identify the pattern.

 3. Practice is key to success.
-Try to solve several missing number reasoning practice set or missing number reasoning mcq by identifying the pattern, understand the pattern behind it and continue the practice.
+Try to solve several missing number reasoning practice sets or missing number reasoning MCQ by identifying the pattern, understanding the pattern behind it and continuing the practice.

-4. After the solved examples there is missing number reasoning questions with answers pdf available for your reference.
+4. After the solved examples, there is a number of reasoning questions with answers pdf available for your reference.

 Solved examples of Find the Missing Number Reasoning Questions with Answers